machinelearnjs/machinelearnjs/README.md

 $ npm install --save kalimdor
 ```

+# Highlights

+- Machine Learning on the browser and Node.js
+- Learning APIs for users
+- Low entry barrier

 # Development

 We welcome new contributors of all level of experience.
 The development guide will be added